 Why You Want To Be A NSYSA Referee!|

 If you are a young person, refereeing will develop character and your bank account.
-It’s a great way to earn some money when you are too young to work at a restaurant or in the mall.
+It is a great way to earn some money when you are too young to work at a restaurant or in the mall.

 Why is NSYSA Refereeing such a great part-time job?

 - Flexibility!
 Unlike most part-time jobs you can usually pick when you want to referee.

-- It’s an important role requiring commitment and decision-making skills that will impress future employers.
+- It is an important role requiring commitment and decision-making skills that will impress future employers.

-- It can earn you four credits towards high school graduation and can meet the work experience requirement for graduation.
+- Earn you four credits towards high school graduation and can meet the work experience requirement for graduation.

 - Community service work that looks good on resumes, scholarships and post-secondary applications.

-- It develops life skills: self-confidence, leadership, and time management.
+- Develops life skills - self-confidence, leadership and time management.

 If you are an adult, refereeing gets you from the sidelines into the action…

 - Help you get in better shape.

-- It’s a great way of staying in the game if you have stopped playing, coaching, or watching.
+- Great way of staying in the game if you have stopped playing or coaching.

-- It’s a way of giving back to the community.
+- A way of giving back to the community.

 If you are a family, it’s a chance to play and work together…

-- It’s a great way to spend time together – think of dad as a Centre Referee and daughter as an Assistant Referee or son and daughter as both Assistants.
+- A great way to spend time together – think of the Centre Referee and Assistant Referees being all from the same family.

-- It’s something to discuss at the dinner table and improve together.
+- Something to discuss at the dinner table and improve together.